In gloomy economic times such as these, we naturally look around for sources of blame. Former saviors make easy targets.

 If we can’t explain the “somehow”, we will lose the policy debates.

 Roberts more detailed explanation given was this: “Fifty years ago, the computer industry was tiny.
 It was able to expand because we no longer had to have so many workers connecting telephone calls.”
-In other words, the computer industry grew because all those unemployed telephone operators (unemployed because … Read the rest
+In other words, the computer industry grew because all those unemployed telephone operators (unemployed because of advances in computer technology) could … Read the rest

 Since the early dawn of industrialization, many have argued that new technological advances would make things worse for large swaths of the working class.
 Most famously, the Luddites in the 1810s in England destroyed the new textile machines that threatened their jobs.
 In the early 1970s, longshoreman in many US ports went on strike to stop the spread of containerization as the dominant form of transport of goods between countries, and they were no more successful than the Luddites in stopping innovations that reduce costs.
 More generally, in the 1950s and 1960s, many critics argued that “automation” would lead to a permanent class of excess workers.